 The North East Alberta Apprentice Initiative supports and encourages candidates to enter and complete an apprenticeship program.
 Visit the Alberta Ministry of Advanced Education’s website to learn about resources and supports for Indigenous students in Alberta’s adult learning system.

 The Trade Winds to Success program offers pre-apprenticeship training programs in a number of trades.
 Check out the Trade Winds to Success Training Society’s website for more information.

 The Saskatchewan Indian Institute of Technologies (SIIT) helps First Nations people to more easily enter into a skilled trade apprenticeship and helps graduates to find jobs.
 Check out the SIIT website to learn more about the construction trades programs available to you and to find your nearest career centre.
 They also have a Women in Trades program.

-The Government of Manitoba offers an Aboriginal Apprenticeship Training program that provides community-based training in First Nations and Métis communities.
-Visit the Manitoba government’s Apprenticeship Branch website for more information.
+The Government of Manitoba offers an Indigenous Apprenticeship Training program that provides community-based training in First Nations and Métis communities.
+Visit Apprenticeship Manitoba for more information.

 The Hydro Northern Training Initiative (HNTI) helps northern Indigenous residents find construction work at the Wuskwatim and Keeyask generating stations.
-Visit the Hydro Northern Training Initiative website to find out how you can access training.
+Find out more about hydroelectric construction jobs and related training.

 – John Henhawk, Journeyperson Ironworker, Six Nations of the Grand River, ON